Skip to content

 | (0) | Free

 Archive AI coding sessions (Claude Code, Cline, Aider, Copilot, Roo Code, Continue) into your workspace.
-Timestamped file and folder management included.
+Real-time token counting, text stats, and timestamped file management for agentic coding.

 Installation